New Zealand Student Tours with KANES

 Overnight Farm Stays

-Plantations are found all over New Zealand Timber (mainly pine) is a major export product and there are many opportunities to walk into the forests and observe the various stages of the growth, care, harvest and uses of this material.
+plantations are found all over New Zealand Timber (mainly pine) is a major export product and interested groups walk into the forests and observe the various stages of the growth, care, harvest and uses of this material. more>

 VIDEO